jalanb/maco/hub/cdd/wish.md

 - how it is archived
 - how those archives can be learnt from
 - linear vs threaded vs linked possible archtectures may be needed in "storage"
+\gemini
+This wish is directly addressed by the proposed hybrid storage model (discussion/concepts/git) and the atomic extraction rule added to `rules.md`.
+/

 I wish I knew more about how to do the "storage" bit